forrestguice/TopoIndex/README.md

 # TopoIndex

-An Android app for managing a personal collection of USGS maps.
+Android app for managing a personal collection of USGS maps.

 Status: **alpha!** use with care...